Harshin1/Appointment-Detection-App/README.md

 click on any message so that only the meeting details appear.
 It also has also other options to set a profile picture, update user information, The user has to register and login to the access it.

-It has a user friendly UI and built from scratch in 1 day.
+It has a user friendly UI and built from scratch.

 Technologies used: Angular JS, JQuery, Javascript, REST API, MongoLab, Ionic Framework, HTML, CSS.